Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
     ```

 4. Now the application will ask you to login to Azure.
-During the first run, login flow will also ask your consent to provide permissions to `AzureIndustrialIoTDeployment` application.
-If you are not an admin in your Azure account, you would be asked to request consent from an admin.
+During the first run, login flow will also ask your
+    consent to provide permissions to `AzureIndustrialIoTDeployment` application.
+If you are not an admin in
+    your Azure account, you would be asked to request consent from an admin.

     * On Windows, an interactive flow will launch a web browser and ask you to login to Azure.

-    * On Linux and MacOS, a device login flow will be used which will ask you to manually open a web browser, go to Azure device login page and login with the code provided by the application.
-This can be done on a different machine if the one in question does not have a web browser.
-It will look something like this:
+    * On Linux and MacOS, a device login flow will be used which will ask you to manually open a web browser,
+        go to Azure device login page and login with the code provided by the application.
+This can be done on
+        a different machine if the one in question does not have a web browser.
+It will look something like
+        this:

         ``` bash
         To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXXXX to authenticate.
         ```

-5. At this point you might receive an error indicating that the user or administrator has not consented to use of the application, it will look like this:
+5. At this point you might receive an error indicating that the user or administrator has not consented to use
+    of the application, it will look like this:

     ``` bash
     [10:46:35 ERR] Failed to deploy Industrial IoT solution.
     System.AggregateException: One or more errors occurred.
-(AADSTS65001: The user or administrator has not consented to use the application with ID 'fb2ca262-60d8-4167-ac33-1998d6d5c50b' named 'AzureIndustrialIoTIAI'.
+(AADSTS65001: The user or administrator has not consented to use the application with ID 'fb2ca262-60d8-4167-ac33-1998d6d5c50b' named 'AzureIndustrialIoTDeployment'.
 Send an interactive authorization request for this user and resource.
     Trace ID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
     Correlation ID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
     Timestamp: 2019-11-11 09:46:35Z)
     ...
     ```

-    If you encounter this go to [Granting Admin Consent](#granting-admin-consent) to resolve this issue and then try to run the application again.
+    If you encounter this go to [Granting Admin Consent](#granting-admin-consent) to resolve this issue and
+    then try to run the application again.

 6. Provide a name for the AAD applications that will be registered.
-You will be asked for one name, but 3 applications will be registered:
+You will be asked for one name, but 3
+    applications will be registered:

     * one with `-services` suffix added to provided name
     * one with `-clients` suffix added to provided name